 The institutional outcomes represent the collective academic culture that guides all the services provided to students as well as the overall learning environment beyond the academic programs, such as student services, advising, cultural awareness, culture specific support, global perspectives, video conferences, foreign documentation understanding, and others.
 UNAD Florida's Institutional Outcomes also guide the decision-making process of the institution and establish the foundation to the development of learning outcomes for programs and courses.

 UNAD Florida Institutional Outcomes are:

-The ability to gather and analyze relevant information to propose creative, effective, and sustainable solutions to problems and challenges of local and global communities, through structured and critical analysis of needs and realities.
+The ability to gather and analyze relevant information, evaluate alternatives, and develop creative and effective solutions to issues from the workplace or institutions at local and global communities